Questions? Call NCOAE Support (910) 399-8090

 - Black Balsam Knob

-The North Carolina – Teen Mountain Expedition is a multi-day wilderness adventure during which you’ll participate in backpacking and camping activities – while learning how to travel in the backcountry.
+The North Carolina – Teen Backpacking Adventure is a multi-day wilderness adventure during which you’ll participate in backpacking and camping activities – while learning how to travel in the backcountry.

 You’ll visit a variety of remote areas in the North Carolina Appalachian Mountains, such as the Pisgah National Forest, the 30-mile-long Art Loeb Trail, Black Balsam, and the Shining Rock Wilderness Area.
 Along the way, you’ll explore the rugged ridges of these mountain areas as you practice the basics of camp setup, backpacking, and other outdoor skills.

 You and your group will travel more than 20 miles across mountains, cool mountain streams, and cascading waterfalls, practicing backpacking skills needed to explore rugged, remote areas around the world!

 We’ll be living in tents and enjoying our evenings in different areas most nights, identifying the stars and sharing highlights of our learning.

 We offer this course in a variety of locations and during different periods throughout the summer to accommodate the destination and schedule that works best for you.
 You can also explore North Carolina or the Pacific Northwest on other Teen Leadership Expeditions.

 You do not need to be an “Ironman” to participate in this course.
 That said, you will be required to carry your own pack, with your own gear and some group gear.
 Your pack will weigh between 30 and 40 pounds at any given time.
 You will be hiking over rugged terrain, crossing rivers, and climbing rugged ridges.